gelus/cssob/README.md

 cssob
 =====

-A JavaScript Inject that reads all your linked and inline stylesheets and tuns them into a readable, mutable object.
+A JavaScript Inject that reads all your linked and inline stylesheets and turns them into a readable, mutable object.

 <h2>installation</h2>